frontendweb3/section-blog-theme/README.md

+Start your blog journey with Next.js, Nextra, and MDX using section themes.
+You can start your blog in less than two minutes, and you need only one command and zero configuration.
+Section theme comes with an inbuilt dark mode, a search bar, Customize Navigation, and SEO Support.

 ### Installation

 The Installation of the section theme blog is a lot easier.
 You can install the section theme blog with the following command.